Democratic Party (Hong Kong): Preparation

 On the evening of 20 February 2025, the Democratic Party's Central Committee held a meeting.
 After the meeting, Lo Kin-hei announced that the Central Committee had decided to dissolve the Democratic Party.
 It also decided to set up a group composed of Lo Kin-hei, vice chairman Mok Kin-shing and secretary-general Liang Yongquan to handle the dissolution and liquidation arrangements.
 On 13 April, Lo announced that 90 percent of 110 members at a special general meeting for the group to start making arrangements for its dissolution, including resolving legal and accounting matters.

+Liquidation

+On 14 December, one week after local legislative elections in Hong Kong, the Democratic Party disbanded in an extraordinary meeting, with 121 votes cast for disbanding, and 4 abstentions.
+The Associated Press described the dissolution as "marking the end of an era of the Chinese semiautonomous city's once-diverse political landscape".
+The South China Morning Post similarly described the event as the "end of an era".
+Reuters called it the culmination of China's years-long pressure campaign against Hong Kong.
+The dissolution occurred one day before the anticipated verdict of Hong Kong pro-democracy activist Jimmy Lai's landmark trial.

+After the meeting party chairman Lo Kin-hei continued to express his faith in the pro-democracy camp, stating "If Hong Kong people believe that democracy is the way to go, I believe that they will keep on striving for democracy."
+Former Democratic Party chairwoman Emily Lau expressed her disapproval of the party's dissolution.

 Organisation

-The Democratic Party is governed by a Central Committee, originally 30-member large but reduced to 10 in 2022, including one chairmanship and two vice-chairmanships elected by the party congress.
-All public office holders, including the members of the Legislative Council and District Councils, are eligible to vote in the party congress.
+The Democratic Party was governed by a Central Committee, originally 30-member large but reduced to 10 in 2022, including one chairmanship and two vice-chairmanships elected by the party congress.
+All public office holders, including the members of the Legislative Council and District Councils, were eligible to vote in the party congress.
 The electoral method changed since 2014, the eligibility of members electing a delegate who holds one vote in the congress from 30 members each delegate to only 5 members.
-Candidate for the chairmanship also needs a majority to claim victory.
-A 14-member Executive Committee including the secretary and treasurer posts is elected by the Central Committee members.
+Candidate for the chairmanship also needed a majority to claim victory.